Skip to main content

 • Health-related agencies at both the state and federal level

-For more information, contact the MHS Academic Coordinator Dr. Katie Pincura or visit the Graduate School Catalog
+For more information, contact the MHS Program Director Dr. Brook Alemu or visit the Graduate School Catalog

 The mission of the Dietetic Internship Program is to provide a high quality supervised practicum that prepares entry-level registered dietitian nutritionists and promotes life-long learning, meaningful engagement, and service to the region.